 He has taught in the art departments at various American universities: Stanford University, University of California at Berkeley, Mills College.

 He has been the recipient of many prestigious awards: the Sculpture Prizes at the Biennials of São Paulo (1963) and Venice (1964); the Japan Art Association's 1990 Imperial Praemium for Sculpture, and the Lifetime Achievement in Contemporary Sculpture Award from San Francisco’s International Sculpture Center (2008).
 In 1992 he received a degree in the humanities honoris causa from Trinity College Dublin, and in 2001 an honorary degree in architectural engineering from the University of Ancona.

-For further information on the artist’s activity and work, please refer to his online Catalogue Raisonné.
+For further information on the artist’s life and activity and for any useful insight into his works, please refer to his online Catalogue Raisonné.

 In the picture, from the left: Arnaldo Pomodoro with Pierluigi Cerri, Giorgio Marconi and Francesco Leonetti.
 Foto Carlo Orsi